Lhumd/LLM_Duckiebot/README.md

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
 See [installation instructions](https://github.com/duckietown/duckietown-shell)

-This exercise is meant to be run with the `ente` version of the shell commands.
+This repo is meant to be run with the `ente` version of the shell commands.
 You can switch to that version with `dts profile switch ente`.

 - 💻 Update the shell commands: `dts update`